proteinreport/proteinreport.org/content/en/events/environmental-sustainability-and-stem-cells-why-stem-cells/index.md

 date: 2021-01-15 10:47:00
 lastmod: 2021-01-15 10:47:00
 slug: /environmental-sustainability-and-stem-cells-why-stem-cells
 description: "The first program of the series will highlight the intersection between stem cell science and the global sustainability issues of species conservation and cell-based approaches to developing meat and fish products.
-What are some of the big issues that are driving the need for this approach and how can stem cells help?
+What are some of the big issues that are driving the need for this approach and how can stem cells help?Speakers: "
-Speakers: "
 proteins: [Cell-Based]
 products: [Meat, Seafood]
 topics: [Environment, Sci-Tech]